dougsweetser/Q/docs/EM/derive_Maxwell_homogeneous_equations.md

 ## The easy way

-There are several different roads to the same results, the no monopoles law and Faraday's law, known together as the homogenous equations.
-The quickest path is to show how they are vector idenities.
+There are several different roads to the same results, the no monopoles law and Faraday's law, known together as the homogeneous equations.
+The quickest path is to show how they are vector identities.
 The divergence of a curl is zero, so if the magnetic field is the curl of the potential A, then there are no magnetic monopoles.